 If you expect that the camera will be triggered quite frequently and set it up to take photographs rather than video clips, it is more realistic to estimate that the camera will manage to last for 6 to 8 months on one set of batteries.
 This is still a decent length of time and will mean that you don’t need to worry about going and changing the batteries very often.

 Of course, one of the main things that you need to consider with any trail camera is the detection zone.
 There is little point in installing a camera with a sensor if it will not pick up the things that you need it to.
 The detection zone refers to the area in front of the camera where the sensor will be triggered to initiate recording.
 You should certainly bear this in mind when you are positioning your camera.

-This is a high quality trail camera that is not only reasonably priced but also brings plenty of useful and impressive features.
-This Bushnell Aggressor no glow review is a detailed insight into some of the best features and thanks to a long detection zone range and particularly high quality images and video, you can be sure that you will never miss anything ever again.
+This is a high-quality trail camera that is not only reasonably priced but also brings plenty of useful and impressive features.
+This Bushnell Aggressor no glowing review is a detailed insight into some of the best features and thanks to a long detection zone range and particularly high-quality images and video, you can be sure that you will never miss anything ever again.